davidfrantz/force/docs/source/howto/lcf.rst

 	INPUT_FEATURE = 2018-2018_001-365_HL_TSA_SEN2L_TCG_STM.tif 1 2
 	INPUT_FEATURE = 2018-2018_001-365_HL_TSA_SEN2L_NDV_STM.tif 1 2

 The machine learning submodule of FORCE allows us to provide multiple models per class to generate a single land cover fraction prediction.
-Remember that in previous steps, we generated five sets of synthetically mixed training data, and euqally created five models per target class.
+Remember that in previous steps, we generated five sets of synthetically mixed training data, and equally created five models per target class.

-In the parameter file, models can be referred to in lines and columns.
+In the parameter file, models can be referred to lines and columns.
 One line corresponds to one target class (i.e., one band in the model output file).
 Per line, an undefined number of models can be provided.
 For each model, this submodule will create one prediction.
 When using regression-based prediction, the results of all predictions will be averaged to generate the final land cover fraction output.

 .. code-block:: bash